Claudette Colvin: Early life

 Claudette Colvin was born Claudette Austin in Montgomery, Alabama, on September 5, 1939, to Mary Jane Gadson and C. P. Austin.
 When Austin abandoned the family, Gadson was unable to financially support her children.
-So, Colvin and her younger sister, Delphine, were taken in by their great aunt and uncle, Mary Anne and Q. P. Colvin whose daughter, Velma Colvin, had already moved out.
+Colvin and her younger sister, Delphine, were taken in by their great aunt and uncle, Mary Anne and Q. P. Colvin, whose daughter, Velma, had already moved out.
 Colvin and her sister referred to the Colvins as their parents and took their last name.
 When they took Claudette in, the Colvins lived in Pine Level, a small country town in Montgomery County, the same town where Rosa Parks grew up.
 When Colvin was eight years old, the Colvins moved to King Hill, a poor black neighborhood in Montgomery where she spent the rest of her childhood.

 Two days before Colvin's 13th birthday, Delphine died of polio.
 Not long after, in September 1952, Colvin started attending Booker T. Washington High School.
 Despite being a good student, Colvin had difficulty connecting with her peers in school due to grief.
 She was also a member of the NAACP Youth Council, where she formed a close relationship with her mentor, Rosa Parks.

 Bus incident

 In 1955, Colvin was a student at the segregated Booker T. Washington High School in the city.
 She relied on the city's buses to get to and from school because her family did not own a car.
 The majority of customers on the bus system were African American, but they were discriminated against by its custom of segregated seating.
 Colvin was a member of the NAACP Youth Council and had been learning about the civil rights movement in school.
-On March 2, 1955, she was returning home from school.
-She sat in the colored section about two seats away from an emergency exit, in a Capitol Heights bus.
+On March 2, 1955, she was returning home from school when she boarded a Highland Gardens bus and sat down near an emergency exit in a middle row.

 If the bus became so crowded that all the "white seats" in the front of the bus were filled until white people were standing, any African Americans were supposed to get up from nearby seats to make room for whites, move further to the back, and stand in the aisle if there were no free seats in that section.
 When a white woman who got on the bus was left standing in the front, the bus driver, Robert W. Cleere, commanded Colvin and three other black women in her row to move to the back.
-The other three moved, but another black woman, Ruth Hamilton, who was pregnant, got on and sat next to Colvin.
+The other three moved, but another black woman, Ruth Hamilton, who was pregnant, got on the bus and sat next to Colvin.